 - Socks – ski socks (wool or synthetic)

 - Waterproof hardshell or softshell pants (make sure the cuff fits over ski boots)

-- Heavyweight parka (big enough to over over all your other layers)
+- Heavyweight parka (big enough to put over all your other layers)

 - Waterproof gloves